Abdullahi Sule: Politics

 He won the gubernatorial primaries for Nasarawa State of the All Progressives Congress on 1 October 2018.

 On 10 March 2019, he was declared governor-elect of Nasarawa State at the 2019 Nasarawa gubernatorial election held on 9 March 2019.
 He was sworn in on 29 May 2019.
+After his first four (4) years tenure as a governor, he was re-elected in 2023 again.
+He is currently serving his second tenure as the executive governor of Nasarawa State.